mybuddymichael/jquery-linkem/README.md

 What?
 -----
-`linkem.js` lets you easily link DOM elements to an input element, for real-time replication of text across your page.
+`linkem` lets you easily link DOM elements to an input element, for real-time replication of text across your page.
 As a user is typing in an input field, or selecting from a drop-down menu, that text can be shown immediately wherever you like.

 How?
 ----
-Source jQuery and linkem.js:
+Source jQuery and `linkem`:
 ```diff
  <!DOCTYPE html>
  <html>